scipy-2023-image-analysis/tutorial/tutorial/installation.md

 2. We use an environment to encapsulate the Python tools used for this workshop.
    This ensures that the requirements for this workshop do not interfere with your other Python projects.
-To create the environment (named `napari-tutorial`) and install Python 3.9 in it, enter the following command:
+To create the environment (named `image-analysis-23`) and install Python 3.10 in it, enter the following command:

     ```bash
-    conda create -n napari-tutorial python=3.9
+    conda env create -f environment.yml
     ```

 3. Once the environment setup has finished, activate the environment:

     ```bash
-    conda activate napari-tutorial
+    conda activate image-analysis-23
     ```

-    If you successfully activated the environment, you should now see `(napari-tutorial)` to the left of your command prompt.
+    If you successfully activated the environment, you should now see `(image-analysis-23)` to the left of your command prompt.

-4. Install the workshop dependencies with the commands below.

-    **If you're on an M1 Mac**:

-    ```bash
-    conda install -c conda-forge notebook napari
-    python -m pip install cookiecutter magicgui
-    python -m pip install stardist-napari
-    ```

-    Other systems:

-    ```bash
-    conda install -c conda-forge notebook
-    python -m pip install cookiecutter magicgui "napari[all]"
-    python -m pip install stardist-napari
-    ```

-5. If you are on a Mac, please install this one additional dependency.
+4. If you are on a Mac, please install this one additional dependency.

     ```python
     conda install -c conda-forge python.app
     ```

-6. Test that your notebook installation is working.
+5. Test that your notebook installation is working.
 We will be using notebooks for interactive analysis.
 Enter the command below and it should launch the `jupyter notebook` application in a web browser.
 Once you've confirmed it launches, close the web browser and press `ctrl+c` in the terminal window to